Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance under background uncertainty

-The function on the right side of \textit{this} inequality, however, is bounded above at $\sim .0030047$.
-That is, $G''$ only comes to stochastically dominate $\NullOption$ when the probability of a positive simple payoff is \textit{more than ten times greater} than the probability at which $G''$ becomes expectationally superior.
-So at least here, stochastic dominance places very tight constraints on choices involving intermediate probabilities of modest simple payoffs, but gives much more latitude when faced with very small probabilities of very large simple payoffs.\footnote{Notably, given that $\bupdf$ has large tails, it seems to matter very little precisely how heavy its tails are.
-For instance, suppose we replace the Laplace distribution with a Cauchy distribution (which has \textit{much} heavier tails) with a scale parameter of $-500(\cot(.525\pi))$ ($\approx 39.35$)---which yields the same 95\% confidence interval of $[-500,+500]$.
-Now we find that $G'$ stochastically dominates $\NullOption$ iff $p > \sim .25969$ (as opposed to $\sim .25226$ for the Laplace distribution), and $G''$ stochastically dominates $\NullOption$ iff $p > \sim .009452$ (as opposed to $\sim .0030047$ for the Laplace distribution).
-That is, at least in these two cases, moving to a much heavier tailed distribution with a roughly equivalent scale parameter does not change the conditions for stochastic dominance very much, and in fact makes those conditions somewhat \textit{more} demanding, rather than less.}
+$G''$ has greater expected choiceworthiness than $\NullOption$ iff $p > 0.00025$.
+But in this case, $G''$ only comes to stochastically dominate $\NullOption$ when $p >$ $\sim 0.0030047$---\textit{more than ten times} the probability at which $G''$ becomes expectationally superior.\footnote{By reasoning parallel to the case of $G'$, $G''$ stochastically dominates $\NullOption$ iff $\forall x \left( p > \frac{ 0.5(\bucdf(x+1) - \bucdf(x)) }{\bucdf(x) - \bucdf(x-2000)} \right) $.
+And the function on the right-hand side of this inequality is bounded above at $\sim 0.0030047$.} This illustrates the difference between the tight constraints imposed by stochastic dominance in cases involving intermediate probabilities of modest simple payoffs, and the relative latitude it allows in cases involving very small probabilities of very large simple payoffs. \footnote{Notably, given that $\bupdf$ has large tails, it seems to matter very little precisely how heavy its tails are.
+For instance, suppose we replace the Laplace distribution with a Cauchy distribution (which has \textit{much} heavier tails) with a scale parameter of $-500(\cot(0.525\pi))$ ($\approx 39.35$)---which yields the same 95\% confidence interval of $[-500,+500]$.
+Now we find that $G'$ stochastically dominates $\NullOption$ iff $p > \sim 0.25969$ (as opposed to $\sim 0.25226$ for the Laplace distribution), and $G''$ stochastically dominates $\NullOption$ iff $p > \sim 0.009452$ (as opposed to $\sim 0.0030047$ for the Laplace distribution).
+So at least in these two cases, moving to a much heavier-tailed background prospect with similar dispersion does not change the conditions for stochastic dominance very much, and in fact makes those conditions somewhat \textit{more} demanding.}